Wide Range Key Messages (MPs, MPPs)

 - Retention rates are 72% higher among people who have a disability

-Message #2 – A community which is welcoming and inclusive of all people, regardless of perceived disability, race, gender or any other factor, will thrive for individuals and businesses.
+Message #2 – A community which is welcoming and inclusive of all people, regardless of perceived disability, race, gender or any other factor, will thrive for people and businesses.

-Message #3 – By becoming involved with Community Living Mississauga as a member, donor or volunteer, local citizens and businesses can help meaningfully improve the lives of individuals who have an intellectual disability.
+Message #3 – By becoming involved with Community Living Mississauga as a member, donor or volunteer, local citizens and businesses can help meaningfully improve the lives of people who have an intellectual disability.